Technical “How-To’s”

 Share:

-Monitoring Solr is very critical because it handles the search and analysis of data in your application.
-Similifying this monitoring is necessary to gain full visibility into Solr’s availability and ensure it is performing as expectedn.
+Monitoring Solr is critical because it handles the search and analysis of data in your application.
+Simplifying this monitoring is necessary to gain complete visibility into Solr’s availability and ensure it performs as expected.
 We’ll show you how to do this using the jmxreceiver for the OpenTelemetry collector.

 What signals matter?

-Monitoring Solr includes scraping JVM metrics such as memory utilization, JVM threads, and the metrics that are exposed exclusively by Solr such as request counts and Caching related metrics.
+Monitoring Solr includes scraping JVM metrics, such as memory utilization and JVM threads, and the metrics exposed exclusively by Solr, such as request counts and Caching-related metrics.
 The JMX receiver scrapes all the metrics necessary to gather the following critical inferences:

 Understanding request handling using request rates

 Solr nodes and clusters handle requests that are sent to it.
-Tracking the volume of requests that are received and handled helps fine tune the performance and eliminate any bottlenecks.
+Tracking the volume of received and handled requests helps fine-tune the performance and eliminate any bottlenecks.
 A dashboard for Solr can point to sudden dips or rises in requests received.

 Monitoring caching capabilities

 Caching is another key feature to monitor mainly because of Solr’s architecture.
-The caching feature facilitates easy access to cached data without buying into the disk utilization.
-Usually Caching leads to memory and disk expenses, that may bite into performance.
-Keeping all caching operations monitored ensures memory health and CPU utilization is optimized.
-Small caches lead to reduced hit rates, which in turn results in reduced node performance.
-While big caches deteriorate the JVM heaping performance and decrease the node performance.
+The caching feature facilitates easy access to cached data without buying into disk utilization.
+Usually, Caching leads to memory and disk expenses, which may bite into performance.
+Keeping all caching operations monitored ensures memory health and CPU utilization are optimized.
+Small caches lead to reduced hit rates, resulting in reduced node performance.
+At the same time, big caches deteriorate the JVM heaping performance and decrease the node performance.

 Request Latency

 The pace at which the requests are handled is another critical factor to monitor closely.
-The request latency gives a clear indication of how the queries and requests are handled.
+The request latency clearly indicates how the queries and requests are handled.
 In an architecture where the search handlers are assigned specific search categories, tracking the latency across these handlers can give the difference in request latency between each handler and each data type.
-Also, a comparison between the request latency and request rates help identifying issues with request handling very easily.
+Also, comparing the request latency and request rates helps quickly identify issues with request handling.

 Configuring the JMX receiver to gather Solr metrics

-Use the following configuration to gather metrics using the JMX receiver and forward the metrics to the destination of your choice.
-OpenTelemetry supports over a dozen destinations to which you can forward the gathered metrics.
-More information is available about exporters in OpenTelemetry’s rehttps://github.com/open-telemetry..
+You can use the following configuration to gather metrics using the JMX receiver and forward the metrics to the destination of your choice.
+OpenTelemetry supports over a dozen destinations to which you can forward the collected metrics.
+More information is available about exporters in OpenTelemetry’s rehttps://github.com/open-telemetry.
 In this sample, the configuration for the JMX receiver is covered.

 Receiver configuration: